 (2) In a crisis at the brink of war, the Chinese do not fire explosives at an approaching CVSG.
 Rather they use PDs against the carrier.
 A successful attack would be a US nightmare: 110,000 tons of useless steel, drifting helplessly and displaying US impotence on worldwide television screens—a scene repeated over weeks until the ship can be towed away for repair—assuming China does not PD the tug.
 On the grounds of prudence, the US withholds commitment of the rest of the carrier force.

-(3) In war, PDs may find a place as complements to kinetic or explosive weapons.
-They may be the weapon of choice because of their unprecedented military advantage: putting ships out of action, and forcing the opponent to rescue damaged ships and their crews.
+(3) In war, PDs will likely find a place in a mix with kinetic and explosive weapons.
+They may be the weapon of choice because of their unprecedented military advantage: putting ships out of action and at the same time forcing the opponent to deal (or not) with his disabled ships.

 - Develop PD capabilities for offensive uses as outlined here.
 Just as important, give counter-PD a high priority in Navy planning for the defense of the carriers and the rest of the surface Navy.